List of all original Apple-1.

 In late 2016 the seller finally made a successful effort to get the boards working.
 He paid a visit to Steve Wozniak on 11/23/16.
 During the visit he asked about getting his Apple 1 working and Woz referred him to Wendell Sander (another ex-apple electronics designer) who gave advice and encouraged the trouble shooting efforts.
 The seller finally prevailed on the first board (01-0049) by replacing a bad socket and replacing a bad logic chip.
 He was lucky enough to find a correct replacement TI socket at the local electronics shop.
 It was very exciting to have one unit working.

 This particular unit does not have the proper jumper wire to use a cassette interface card.
 The seller then proceeded to repair his second board.
 He found a non-vintage -5V regulator and installed it.
 He also found and replaced another bad logic chip.
 This board had the proper jumper for running a cassette interface card.
 With Internet searches more 4k memory chips in the white ceramic packages from the same manufacturer with similar date codes were found and installed into the tagged computer.
-Wendell sent several digitized audio files of the Apple 1 Basic which after considerable effort and trouble shooting were loaded into memory and run.
-It was found that the proximity to a high power radio station transmitter was creating enough electrical interference in the boards that the cassette interface cards would not work.
+Wendell sent several digitized audio files of the Apple 1 Basic which after considerable effort and troubleshooting were loaded into memory and run.
+It was found that the proximity to a high-power radio station transmitter was creating enough electrical interference in the boards that the cassette interface cards would not work.
 The power mains were picking up high levels of radio frequency interference.
 The solution was to install an AC power line filter and improved grounding.

 A second keyboard was needed for the second computer.
-Once again luck was to prevail with a find on EBAY for what was a terribly high price, a working vintage GRI (George Risk Industries) ascii keyboard with one missing keycap!
+Once again luck was to prevail with a find on EBAY for what a terribly high price was, a working vintage GRI (George Risk Industries) ascii keyboard with one missing keycap!
 GRI was contacted and kindly supplied an engraved correct blank key cap (very nice people there at GRI).
 With the two computers now working, it was decided that one should be sold via auction.

 Dec 05, 2018: Newly added to the Apple-1 Registry